leon4rd/test/README.md

-## What did Romans use to cut pizza before the rolling cutter was invented?
-Lil Caesars
+## Why did the half blind man fall in the well?
+Because he couldn't see that well!